Delta crew members, passengers help save man’s life 35,000 feet in the air - NewsBreak

 35,000 feet off the ground, McCulloch was in the beginning stages of a heart attack.

-Shayna Huertas, Rachel Westmoreland, and Bethany Butcher were the three flight attendants who came to his rescue.
+Shayna Huertas, Rachel Westmoreland, and Bethany Butcher were the three flight attendants who came to his rescue.404 dollar stores closed after FDA uncovers massive rodent infestation

 “Your training automatically just kicks in.
 It’s almost like muscle memory, you just automatically know what to do,” Westmoreland said.